Australian Symbols: An Insight into the Nation’s Identity

 Sydney harbor bridge

-The Sydney Harbour Bridge first opened in 1932, linking the southern and northern shores of the Sydney Harbour in one single span.
+The People’s Reconciliation Walk in May 2000 saw about 250,000 people cross the bridge, symbolizing unity between Indigenous and non-Indigenous Australians.
 It took almost a decade for the completion of the steel bridge which was quick to become a major symbol used to promote immigration and tourism to Australia.

 The Harbour Bridge also became a symbol of the ingenuity, modernity and progress of Australia, now considered one of the country’s most distinguished urban structures.
 It was also a symbolic bridge between the indigenous and non-indigenous Australians when it was crossed by about 250,000 people during the People’s Reconciliation Walk in May 2000.

-Since the year 1998, New Year’s Eve celebrations in Sydney climaxed with gorgeous fireworks displays from the Sydney Harbour Bridge which was included in the Australian National Heritage List in March 2007.
+Since 1998, Sydney’s New Year’s Eve celebrations have climaxed with stunning fireworks displays from the Sydney Harbour Bridge, which joined the Australian National Heritage List in March 2007.

 Sydney Opera House